Sunday 1 August 2021

 Learning methods and outcomes

-A theory session will begin the course, followed by the practicalities of setting up and preparing the scythe, before some practical demonstrations.
+A theory session will begin the course (either under the shade of an apple tree or the protection of a gazebo), followed by the practicalities of setting up and preparing the scythe, before some practical demonstrations.
 You will also be provided with an information pack that will reinforce and cover the theory and techniques covered.
-The course will then move on to practical hands-on experience with guidance from the tutors.
-There will also be an option to further practice on the following day with tutors available for continued mentoring.
+The course will then move on to practical hands-on experience with guidance from the tutor.

 By the end of the workshop, participants will have the practical skills and techniques necessary to mow lawns, fields, meadows, allotments, brambles, etc. There will be plenty of opportunities to ask questions throughout the course.